 Investment Advisor Risk.
-The Advisor was recently formed and registered with the SEC.
-The Advisor does not have previous experience managing an investment company registered under the 1940 Act.
-Accordingly, investors in the Fund bear the risk that the Advisor's inexperience managing a registered investment company may limit its effectiveness.
+The Advisor has limited experience managing an investment company registered under the 1940 Act.
+Accordingly, investors in the Fund bear the risk that the Advisor's limited experience managing a registered investment company may limit its effectiveness.
 The experience of the portfolio manager is discussed in "Management of the Fund - Investment Advisor."
 The Advisor's ability to choose suitable investments has a significant impact on the ability of the Fund to achieve its investment objective.
 In addition, the Advisor's investment methodology may not adequately take into account certain factors and may result in the Fund having a lower return than if the Fund were managed using another methodology or investment strategy.